Piedmont Park: 21st century

-In January 2008, city officials announced that the Peachtree Road Race, Atlanta Pride Festival, the Atlanta Jazz Festival, and the Dogwood Festival would not be held in the park due to extreme drought.
+In January 2008, city officials announced that the Peachtree Road Race, Atlanta Pride Festival, the Atlanta Jazz Festival, and the Dogwood Festival would not be held in the park due to an extreme drought.
 Some festivals which don't make use of green space were still allowed in the park.
 The Atlanta Arts Festival ran from September 12–14, 2008, and utilized only paved areas.
 Other festivals were temporarily moved to alternate venues, such as Centennial Olympic Park.
 The drought in Atlanta ended by late 2009.
 In 2010, several events returned to Piedmont Park, including the Dogwood Festival, the Jazz Festival, and Screen on the Green.

+In March 2026, the park unveiled Atlanta's first memorial dedicated to veterans of the Vietnam War.
+The plaza honors 240 people from Atlanta and Fulton County who lost their lives in the war.

+The upcoming horror-movie HIDE & SEEK 3 was announced that filming will also take place in Piedmont Park.